mkeen/rxcouch/README.md

 # 🛋 RxCouch
-Subscribe to documents in CouchDB easily.
+Read, Write and Subscribe to documents in CouchDB with impunity.
 Don't worry about the change feed API.
-Just make dope real-time UI's.
+Just make efficient and dope real-time UI's.
 Powered by [RxHttp](https://github.com/mkeen/rxhttp), which I wrote specifically with real-time strongly-typed json feeds in mind.
 It's ReactiveX all the way down, folks.

 ### Features